What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Requirements-Aware Prompt Optimization

 \subsection{Existing prompt optimizers do not improve performance consistently}

 We first explore whether we can improve prompts with existing prompt optimizers.
-We use two off-the-shelf prompt optimizers here: \textbf{(1)} OpenAI's prompt optimizer~\cite{openai2025promptgen}: This is a ``static'' prompt optimizer that takes in a prompt and tries to improve it without looking at any model execution feedback. \textbf{(2)} DSPy's COPRO optimizer~\cite{khattab2023dspy}: This represents a ``dynamic'' prompt optimizer that iteratively proposes and explores new prompts and finds ones with higher performance.
-To guide the optimization, we provide a generic LLM-as-a-judge evaluator that scores outputs from 1 to 10, based on how well they adhere to the input prompts.
+We use two off-the-shelf prompt optimizers here: \textbf{(1)} OpenAI's prompt optimizer~\cite{openai2025promptgen}: This is a ``static'' prompt optimizer that takes in a prompt and tries to improve it without any model execution feedback. \textbf{(2)} DSPy's COPRO optimizer~\cite{khattab2023dspy}: This represents a ``dynamic'' prompt optimizer that iteratively proposes and explores new prompts and finds ones with higher performance.
+To guide the optimization, we use an LLM evaluator that scores outputs from 1 to 10, based on how well they adhere to the input prompts.

 \textbf{Setups.} We apply all optimizers to prompts with the most requirements (N=19) and an LLM with weaker instruction-following capabilities \texttt{Llama3.3-70b-instruct}.
 We perform prompt optimization on the train split (n=30) of each task dataset, and evaluate the results on the test split.
 All dynamic prompt optimizers are given a budget of 9 prompts to explore.
-We measure average requirement accuracy and the number of tokens used in the prompt.
+We measure average requirement accuracy and prompt token usage.

 \textbf{Results.} Overall, we do not observe consistent improvements from the optimizers (Table~\ref{tab:optimizers}, OpenAI and COPRO).
 While they provide small improvements on two tasks (+2.8\% on average), they also drop prompt performance on the \texttt{trip-advisory} task (-1.1\% on average).